knurling-rs/defmt/book/src/migration-02-03.md

 }
 ```

-And here is, how it conceptually does now:
+And here is, how it conceptually works now:

 ```rust
 # extern crate defmt;